anssi-n/mutating-webhook-example/README.md

 EOF
 ```

-Approve the CSR and get signed certificate to a file.
+Approve the CSR and save signed certificate to a file.

 ```
 kubectl get csr